 - Glue the flaps on top to create the lantern's roof.

 - Use your lantern with an electronic candle or electric tealight for the best result!

 And there you have it and super cool DIY Halloween Paper Lantern.

 What kind of lights do you put in paper lanterns?

 For safety, be sure to use a flameless candle.
-My preference is to use these little tealight candles as they are inexpensive and they flicker which makes the lantern look fantastic and extra spooky for Halloween.
+My preference is to use little LED tealight candles as they are inexpensive and they flicker which makes the lantern look fantastic and extra spooky for Halloween.